dkandalov/limited-wip/README.md

    In other cases, you might prefer not to see time left and just focus on making smallest change possible.

-### Limbo mode (aka test-commit-revert, TCR)
+### Limbo mode (aka test-commit-revert or TCR)
 On a failing test revert current change list.
 On a passing test open commit dialog.
 This is the most recent constraint so there isn't a lot of experience using it.
 However, it's much more useful and enjoyable than it might seem initially.
-Give it a try.

 You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can:
+ - enable/disable component (it is disabled by default)
  - enable/disable notification on auto-revert (to make it clear why current changes disappeared)
  - enable/disable opening commit dialog on passed test

 I heard about the idea from [Kent Beck](https://twitter.com/KentBeck) mentioning Limbo and his ["test && commit || revert" blog post](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) in particular.
-Originally, the idea comes from (Oddmund Strømme)[https://twitter.com/jraregris] and should probably be named "TCR mode" (test-commit-revert).
-Too late now, unless there are lots of complaints.
+Originally, the idea comes from [Oddmund Strømme](https://twitter.com/jraregris), Ole Tjensvoll Johannessen and [Lars Barlindhaug](https://twitter.com/barlindh).

 ### Screenshots